 |Useful for tracking changes to firewall settings.|

-To enable the feature from an Automation account, see Enable Change Tracking and Inventory from an Automation account.
+To enable from an Automation account, see Enable Change Tracking and Inventory from an Automation account.

-To enable the feature by browsing the Azure portal, see Enable Change Tracking and Inventory from the Azure portal.
+To enable from the Azure portal, see Enable Change Tracking and Inventory from the Azure portal.

-To enable the feature from a runbook, see Enable Change Tracking and Inventory from a runbook.
+To enable from a runbook, see Enable Change Tracking and Inventory from a runbook.

-To enable the feature from an Azure VM, see Enable Change Tracking and Inventory from an Azure VM.
+To enable from an Azure VM, see Enable Change Tracking and Inventory from an Azure VM.